 Both watches offer LTE models, both have contactless Apple Pay, built-in GPS, automatic sports detection and optical heart rate monitor.

 There are only a few features that are truly different between the two, and it's all down to the new hardware on the Series 4.

 The larger screen on the Series 4 means a whole lot of information is capable of being shown on that display.
 Thus, Apple has gone ahead and created the Infograph and Infograph Modular watch faces.
 The Infograph face is totally new, and it featured on all of Apple's marketing.

 But where the Series 4 really stands apart is with its new health features.
 First, there's that FDA-certified ECG.
-That isn't actually live yet, and will be available later this year in the US with a new ECG app.
-We haven't been able to test it, but ECG is a big deal that can let you assess things like atrial fibrillation (a leading cause of strokes).
+It's a big deal that can let you assess things like atrial fibrillation (a leading cause of strokes).
 You can also get an ECG reading you can give to your doctor.

 Thanks to the new accelerometer and gyroscope, the Apple Watch Series 4 also has fall detection.
 So if you take a hard fall and stay down, it can call emergency services for you.
 We were unable to successfully test this by simulating a fall, which is a good sign as it doesn't seem to produce any false positives.

 The little old Series 3 doesn't have ECG or fall detection but the optical heart rate monitor can tell you resting heart rate throughout the day â a useful indicator of fitness â and also measure heart rate in real time while running or working out.
 Both devices will also alert you to high and low heart rate thresholds, which can be a life saver.

 In a way, the Series 4's features feel like a big safety net.
 Fall detection is important for anyone, not just seniors, and ECG readings can legitimately help save people's lives.
 More information on a watch face is great, but those two features can actually help people.
 It's no contest here.